-The Colorado Juvenile Defender Coalition began in 2008 by a handful of juvenile defenders who wanted to elevate juvenile defense practice and advocacy.
+The Colorado Juvenile Defender Center, formerly the Colorado Juvenile Defender Coalition, was founded in 2008 by a handful of juvenile defenders who wanted to elevate juvenile defense practice and advocacy.
 Motivated by an all-day juvenile defense training with national juvenile defense experts, a small juvenile defender task force began meeting to discuss the state of juvenile defense in Colorado and how we could work together to promote the zealous defense of youth in juvenile and adult court.

 In November of 2009, CJDC presented “Defending Childhood: A Symposium on the Prosecution of Youth in Adult Court.”
 Our keynote speaker was Dwayne Betts, who discussed his book “A Question of Freedom: A Memoir of Learning, Survival and Coming of Age in Prison,” who then joined a panel discussion on the constitutional, scientific and moral objections to direct file and adult sentencing.
 The symposium brought together child welfare organizations, nonprofit leaders, and policy makers.

-The emergence of the Colorado Juvenile Defender Coalition was welcomed by the National Juvenile Defender Center, who chose Denver as the location for their 2009 Annual Leadership Summit.
+The emergence of CJDC was welcomed by the National Juvenile Defender Center, who chose Denver as the location for their 2009 Annual Leadership Summit.
 At the Summit, the National Juvenile Defender Center awarded Kim Dvorchak, CJDC’s Executive Director, with the first annual Robert E. Shepherd Jr. Leadership Award for Excellence in Juvenile Defense.
 CJDC supports the mission of the National Juvenile Defender Center and distributes its training materials and resources to juvenile defenders across Colorado.

-In 2010, another direct file bill was introduced with success that removed 14 to 15 year old children from the direct file statute, except for first and second degree murder and enumerated sex offenses.
+In 2010, another direct file bill was introduced with success which removed 14 and 15-year-old children from the direct file statute, except for first and second-degree murder and enumerated sex offenses.
 The new law also created a two week waiting period (same exceptions apply) initiated when a prosecutor files a “notice of intent” to direct file, giving defense attorneys two weeks to persuade the prosecutor to keep the case in juvenile court, and requires a “statement of reasons” be filed by the prosecutor.
 That same session, CJDC also supported Senate Bill 10-54, which requires juveniles held in adult jails before trial received regular and special education services.
 CJDC continues to monitor the impact of this legislation.

-In August of 2010, the Colorado Juvenile Defender Coalition presented its first all-day continuing legal education seminar entitled “Back to School: Education Law for Juvenile Defenders” in partnership with the Legal Center for People with Disabilities and Older People, the Office of the Child’s Representative, the National Association of Counsel For Children, the Office of the Alternate Defense Counsel, and the Colorado Criminal Defense Bar.
+In August of 2010, CJDC presented its first all-day continuing legal education seminar entitled “Back to School: Education Law for Juvenile Defenders” in partnership with the Legal Center for People with Disabilities and Older People, the Office of the Child’s Representative, the National Association of Counsel For Children, the Office of the Alternate Defense Counsel, and the Colorado Criminal Defense Bar.
 Seeking to slow the school to prison pipeline with zealous advocacy, CJDC organized workshops on school searches and interrogations, school expulsion hearings, and special education law and its implications in school expulsion hearings and juvenile delinquency cases.

-In 2010, the Colorado Juvenile Defender Coalition engaged in organizational development, adopting a mission statement, creating a Board of Directors, and becoming a non-profit under 501(c)(3), accepting member-support donations from all sectors.
+In 2010, CJDC engaged in organizational development, adopting a mission statement, creating a Board of Directors, and becoming a non-profit under 501(c)(3), accepting member-support donations from all sectors.
 Soon thereafter CJDC received a major grant from the Public Welfare Foundation to combat the prosecution of children in adult court.
 This generous grant enabled CJDC to open an office, hire staff, and begin the hard work of true direct file reform.
-CJDC’s Direct File Project is also supported by the Chinook Fund, who helped us expand our staff and engage formerly incarcerated youth.

 Through strategic organizational planning, CJDC developed three core projects: Juvenile Defender Center, Juvenile Policy Center, and Juvenile Resource Center.